 - Stopping at Kynsna for oyster tasting.
 The town hosts an annual oyster festival each July.

 Running parallel but inland from the Garden Route, Route 62 also offers a scenic alternative to the N2 highway.
-There’s much to uncover along the way – mountains, rivers, vineyards, game reserves, natural hot springs, museums and even ostrich riding.
+There’s much to uncover along the way – mountains, rivers, vineyards, game reserves, natural hot springs, museums and even ostrich farms.

 Route Highlights: